Public Health Threats & the US Constitution: What Responders Need to Know About Equity, Law, and Public Health Authority

 After completing this training, you will be able to

-- describe the role law plays in emergency preparedness and response;
+- describe the role of law in emergency preparedness and response;

-- explain the disease control powers and limits public health authorities derived from the United States’ Constitution; and
+- explain the powers and limits that the US Constitution assigns to public health authorities in regard to disease control; and

-- discuss the need to balance collective actions for the common good against individual freedoms.
+- understand the need to balance collective actions for the common good against individual freedoms.